AIR-UFG/pointcloud_labeler/README.md

    - Open the first `.bin` file of the point cloud in the `/root/dataset/sequences/00/velodyne` folder.
    - Press the play button to calculate poses.
    - Save the `poses.txt` file to `/root/dataset/sequences/00/`.

+   For more information on how to use SuMa, please refer to the [SuMa documentation](https://github.com/jbehley/SuMa).

 3. **Run Point Labeler:**
    - Within the container, navigate to the Point Labeler's bin directory and run the Point Labeler: